GameshZhang/GameshZhang.github.io/about/index.md

 # Me

-My name is Yingkai Liu ([Google Scholar](https://scholar.google.co.kr/citations?user=NIySL50AAAAJ&hl=en)).
-I am currently a graduate student at Yeshiva University, US.
-I major in Physics.
+My name is Jiujing Zhang .
+I am currently a graduate student  majoring in Computer Science.

-With more understanding of physics, I found the theory used to describe a phenomenon is more and more elegant but in the same time complicated.
-I was happy about the differential equations, impressed by linear algebra, struck by group theory and now mesmerized by topology and differential geometry. **I am aware that physics requires much more than *just* mathematics.
-In the same time I believe that with more mathematics there will be deeper physics.**

-As for my current interest, on my CV I wrote:

-> Learning Mathematical tools that explain the topological aspects of materials.
-Understanding the phenomenon of integer discreetness arising from continuous symmetry.
-Describing and discovering topological quantum systems.
-Learning through examples and models, especially coding and seeing the numerical result.

-Here is my [CV](https://yk-liu.github.io/about/CV-of-Liu-Yingkai.pdf) (last update: 2019-11-28).
+I work on machine learning, deep learning and their applications.
+I'm especially interested in machine learning theory.

 # This Site

-When I started writing on this website, I wanted to share notes on what I have learned.
-I benefited a lot from many insightful blogs and now I have something to give back.
+When I started writing on this website, I wanted to share notes on what I have learned and recorded thoughts&ideas.
+I benefited a lot from some insightful blogs(like  [Free Mind](http://freemind.pluskid.org)) and now I have something to give back.
 Watching my notes published on websites also gives me motivation and a strange consolation.

 I also realized that this website can be used as a billboard of my professional backgrounds.
 This is a great proof for what I have learned.